williamre574/Api-NASA/README.md

 ## Submission ⌛

-The technical test will be enable today Wednesday 10/19 at 5:00pm and the due date to upload your project is this Friday 10/21 at 5:00pm.

 Once you complete the test, push all the project to **your own repository and make it public** and send to us your repository link to nlara@origencorp.net or hello@origencorp.net before the time and deadline so that we can clone your project.
 We will later be scheduling the day and time to conduct the technical interview.